-Romania has a multitude of areas with outstanding natural beauty that attract tourists from all over the world, but no matter how much you think you’ve seen, you’ll always be surprised to hear about yet another beautiful part of the country that you had no clue about.
+Romania has a multitude of areas with outstanding natural beauty attracting tourists from all over the world, but no matter how much you think you’ve seen, you’ll always be surprised to hear about yet another beautiful part of the country you had no clue about.
 This will probably be the case with the Varghis Gorges, a nature reserve spreading over the border between the Covasna and Harghita counties, which has remained somewhat of a secret destination.

 One important thing to know about the Varghis Gorges is that there are over 120 caves, some of which tourists can explore, and these caves all host the largest bat colonies in the country – 17 of the over 30 species of bats in Romania can be found in the area.

-The largest cave, in Meresti village, has a total length of 1,527 meters and it takes about two hours to explore in its entirety.
+The largest cave, in Meresti village, has a total length of 1,527 meters and takes about two hours to explore in its entirety.
 Other spectacular caves include the Horse Cave and the Tatars Cave.

-If you’re in the area, you should know that another major landmark lies just 60 km (about an hour and a half by car) away from the Varghis Gorges: the Saint Anna Lake, which is unique in Europe, as it formed in the crater of a volcano dead tens of thousands of years ago.
+If you’re in the area, you should know that another major landmark lies just 60 km (about an hour and a half by car) away from the Varghis Gorges: the Saint Anna Lake, which is unique in Europe, as it formed in the crater of a volcano thousands of years ago.

 Photos: Cosmin Dorneanu